 If there are holes in the ductwork due to broken seals or improper installation, the furnace may be working, but the heat still isn’t reaching the vents.
 Cold air could be leaking into the ductwork, allowing hot air to escape.
 If your ductwork is damaged, you’ll feel cool air coming from your vents instead of the warm air being produced by the furnace.
 It’s essential to have experienced professionals install and inspect your ductwork to prevent any problems down the road.

 Before the start of the heating season, maintenance should be done on your home’s furnace.
 It’s important to check and replace your filters on a regular basis.
 Old, dirty filters can block airflow and cause your system’s burner to shut down, which can make it tough, if not impossible, to heat a space.
 In addition, you’ll want to make sure maintenance is done to check for a dirty fan or clogged condensate pump.
 Issues concerning your unit’s fan or pump can prevent the burners in your HVAC system from functioning properly.

 Call Air Tech of Central Florida to Restore Comfort to Your Home

 When you have cold air blowing through your home’s vents, you’ll need an experienced professional to diagnose and fix the problem with your furnace.
 Air Tech of Central Florida has been serving Central Florida residents since 1998, and our team of NATE certified technicians are here to help solve any of your heating and cooling needs.
 From clogged drain pipes and leaking AC units to burning, plastic and gas smells coming from your system, we’ve got you covered.
-Call us today at (407) 848-1123, or schedule service online with our simple query form to get started.
+Contact Us with our simple query form to get started.